AniList/submission-manual/docs/criteria.md

 3. The light novel is specified as being such by the author, original publisher, or the majority of major Japanese retailers.

 ::: warning
-In an event where a light novel were to promoted as a regular novel, or vice versa, the light novel can stay on the site as long it's labeled as such during its first publication.
+Should a light novel be promoted to a regular novel, or vice versa, the light novel may remain on the site so long as it's first publication is labeled as a light novel.

 Example: [Koten-bu Series](https://anilist.co/manga/65513/Kotenbu-Series/) was initially published under the light novel label *Kadokawa Sneakers Bunko*, but moved to *Kadokawa Shoten* in 2005.
 :::